pageman/framework-gem/README.md

 Create an app:

-    vesper create MyApp && cd MyApp
+    vesper create MyApp

-Start it up:

-    rackup

-Then take a look at http://localhost:9292.
+Follow the on screen instructions, then take a look at http://localhost:9292.